 - Google Earth File of Massachusetts Coastal Zone Boundary - Select to open in Google Earth.

-- Massachusetts Coastal Zone (PDF, 3 MB) - This 2014 map shows the coastal zone boundary, the CZM regions, and the 78 coastal communities directly served by CZM.
+- Massachusetts Coastal Zone (PDF, 3 MB) - This 2014 map (shown to the right) includes the coastal zone boundary, the CZM regions, and the 78 coastal communities directly served by CZM.